hekl0/Comparing-Languages-Longest-Increasing-Subsequence/README_lbui3.txt

 Extra Credit Work:
 - Try other language: C++
-- Use dynamic programming (Complexity O(N*logN)): Go, C++, Ada, Python
+- Use dynamic programming for imperative langs: Go, C++, Ada, Python
+- Use dynamic programmingfor functional lang: Ocaml
-- Modify one program to print all LIS: C++
+- Modify one imprative program to print all LIS: C++
-- Modify Prolog, Python, and Ocaml programs to read from standard input, rather than the interpreter prompt.
+- Modify Python programs to read from standard input, rather than the interpreter prompt: python

-Ada:
+Ada (My work):
 - Complexity O(n*logn) using fenwick tree
 - Idea: let's f[i] be the max leng of the sequence that ends with number i, for each number x, use fenwick tree to get max(f[j]) with j=1->x-1,